What Is The California Recycle Initiative?

 California Recycle Initiative Driving Eco-Change

 Governor Jerry Brown has been working with the California Legislature to seriously up the green factor throughout the Golden State.
-The most notable effort undertaken has been the single-use plastic bag ban, which is on hold for the time being, but that’s not the only eco endeavor underway.
-The California Recycle Initiative aims to implement legislation at the state level that will reduce recycling, composting and source reduction of solid waste by 75 percent by the year 2020.
+The most notable effort undertaken has been the single-use plastic bag ban, which is on hold for the time being, but that’s not the only ecological endeavor underway.
+The California Recycle Initiative aims to implement legislation at the state level that will drive reusability, thereby reducing the need for recycling, composting and source reduction of solid waste by 75 percent by the year 2020.
 The ultimate goal is to reduce reliance on landfills.

 Collaboration in the Key to Success To California Recycle Initiative